Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-3_op1.md

    ![Create translation job - Header tab](../images/task3-translation_job_header_tab_op1.png "Create translation job - Header tab")

    Note the `x-ads-force` header parameter, which has been set to `true`.
 Setting this header parameter ensures that the derivatives produced by any previous translation job for this source file is removed.
-This is mandatory for generating master views
+This setting is mandatory for generating master views

 3. Click **Send**.
 If the request is successful you should see a screen similar to the following image.

     ![Successful Submission of Translation Job](../images/task3-translation_job_successfull_submission_op1.png "Successful Submission of Translation Job")

-    Note the `urn` attribute in the JSON response.
-This is the URL-safe Base64 encoded URN of the source file.
+    Note the `urn` parameter in the JSON response.
+This parameter contains the URL-safe Base64 encoded URN of the source file.
 A script in the **Tests** tab, saves this value to a variable named `t7_url_safe_urn_of_source`.

 ## Check status of translation job